-Susan was a founding member of the Campbell Institute of the National Safety Council and is a member of the Society of Women Engineers.
-She has served on the industry board for Michigan Technological University (MTU) and was inducted into the Presidential Council of Alumnae for MTU.
-Susan was named into the Distinguished Academy of Chemical Engineers and in 2013 received the Science, Technology, Engineering and Production (STEP) Ahead Award from the Manufacturing Institute.
-In 2014, she received the prestigious Next Generation Leadership and Manufacturing Leader of the Year awards from the Manufacturing Leadership Council.
-She served on the Board of Directors of Michigan 2-1-1 Health and Human Services Information and Referral and the National Action Council for Minorities in Engineering (NACME).
+Susan was named to the American Chemistry Council (ACC) board in 2019 and is chairperson of the Crop Life International Operations Committee.
+She is a founding member of the National Safety Council Campbell Institute, and a Society of Women Engineers member.
+She has served on the Michigan Technological University (MTU) industry board and was inducted into the MTU Presidential Council of Alumnae.
+She was inducted into the MTU Distinguished Academy of Chemical Engineers, and in 2013 received the Manufacturing Institute Science, Technology, Engineering and Production (STEP) Ahead Award.
+In 2014, she received the prestigious Next Generation Leadership Award and the Manufacturing Leader of the Year Award from the Manufacturing Leadership Council.
+She has served on the boards of Michigan 2-1-1 Health and Human Services Information and Referral, and National Action Council for Minorities in Engineering (NACME).

 Susan earned a bachelor's degree in chemical engineering from Michigan Tech University and is a certified Six Sigma Black Belt.